QUESTION 1. (Actually a whole series of related questions)

 the dish is big enough to receive every channel, it will not be big enough to receive

-the BBC and the ITV (although many other Sky channels could be received with smaller dishes)
+the BBC and the ITV (although many Sky channels could be received with smaller dishes)

 In addition it is important to note that there are 2 beams aimed at Spain.
 The north and